Virtual Education Programs

 Marine Discovery Center teaches the core Coastal module twice a year as well as several special topics throughout the year.

-Traditionally these courses are taught in-person, but due to the restrictions brought about by COVID-19 we are implementing online-only versions of certain special topic courses.
+Traditionally these courses are taught in-person, but due to the restrictions brought about by COVID-19 we are implementing online-only and hybrid versions of our core and special topics.

 April 8, 2020